 - Weather Proof

-- Has a great app for viewing video
+- It has a great app for viewing video

-In addition, to use as an RV security camera, it would work perfectly as a trail cam or for an off-grid cabin.
-The combination of solar power and 4G capabilities, make this camera highly recommended.
+In addition, an RV security camera would work perfectly as a trail cam or for an off-grid cabin.
+The combination of solar power and 4G capabilities make this camera highly recommended.

 You can also check out more details directly on Reolink’s site.

 If you’re looking for an inexpensive 4G data connection, check out EIOT Club.
-Their prices on data plans are the best I have been able to find anywhere.
+Their prices on data plans are the best I have found anywhere.
 They have data plans specifically for 4G cameras like this one.

 It is nice to have a few lightweight aluminum tables when you’re sitting around a campfire.
 These GCI Folding Tables are strong, light, and fold flat.